-Roy, 47, had spent the last eight seasons as head coach and general manager of the Quebec Remparts of the Quebec Major Junior Hockey League.
+Prior to joining the Avalanche, Roy spent the previous eight seasons as head coach and general manager of the Quebec Remparts of the Quebec Major Junior Hockey League.
 He guided the Remparts to a 348-196-0 record (.640) in 544 regular season games behind the bench, which included leading Quebec to the 2006 Memorial Cup title as the Canadian Hockey League champions.
-He was also a part owner of the QMJHL franchise and will continue in that capacity.
+He was also a part owner of the QMJHL franchise and remains in that capacity.

 Roy, who was inducted into the Hockey Hall of Fame in 2006, retired with the most regular season wins in NHL history (551), a number that currently ranks second all-time.
 The four-time Stanley Cup champion is still the winningest goaltender in Stanley Cup Playoff history with 151 postseason wins.
 Roy is the only player in league history to win three Conn Smythe Trophies as the playoff MVP (1986, 1993, 2001).